me-viper/OpaDotNet/docs/articles/evaluation/bultins.md

 OpaDotNet can be extended with custom built-in functions.

 OPA supports built-in functions for simple operations like string manipulation and arithmetic as well as more complex operations like JWT verification and executing HTTP requests.
-If you need to to extend OPA with custom built-in functions for use cases or integrations that are not supported out-of-the-box you can supply the function definitions when you prepare queries.
+If you need to extend OPA with custom built-in functions for use cases or integrations that are not supported out-of-the-box you can supply the function definitions when you prepare queries.

 Using custom built-in functions involves providing a declaration and implementation.
 The declaration tells OPA the function’s type signature and the implementation provides the callback that OPA can execute during query evaluation.

 ## Implementation

-Usually you will extend `DefaultOpaImportsAbi` class to add new built-in functions:
+Usually, you will extend `DefaultOpaImportsAbi` class to add new built-in functions:

-In the following sample we define 5 custom functions:
+In the following sample, we define 5 custom functions:

 - `custom.zeroArgBuiltin`
 - `custom.oneArgBuiltin`